GeorgieWeaver/GeorgieWeaver.github.io/home.md

 ## Biography

-I am currently studying for my Masters in Geographical Information Systems at the University of Leeds, after completing my undergraduate studies in summer and graduating with a 2:1 in my Geography BA course.
+I am currently a student at the University of Leeds, studying for my Masters in Geographical Information System.
+This summer, I graduated from Leeds with a 2:1 after after completing my Geography BA.

 My primary interests are in geodemographics, data visualisation, and in retail and crime.